When to smoke

 To set up for hot smoking

+If you're hot smoking we would recommend soaking your chips or chunks beforehand, particularly for a Low & Slow cook.
+This will guarantee a longer, steadier burn.
 Load & light your EGG, and wait until the ceramics have warmed up.
 Add in surfaces as required, and bring your EGG to the same temperature that you would if you were cooking the dish normally.
-When you're ready to cook, scatter a handful of pre-soaked woodchips or chunks to the charcoals.
+When you're ready to cook, scatter a handful of the pre-soaked woodchips or chunks to the charcoals.
 Add your food to the EGG and close the lid.

 Chips or chunks?